TkTech/lawu/README.md

 *NOTE*: The assembler does _not_ currently implement Stack Maps, an artificially complex requirement for ClassFiles generated for Java 7 and above to properly verify (unless you turn it off with -XX:-UseSplitVerifier).
-However, assembled files targetting Java 6 will still work with 7 and above.
+However, assembled files targeting Java 6 will still work with 7 and above.

 ## Documentation